ibm-cloud-docs/solution-tutorials/getting-started.md

    macOS may prompt you to install the developer tools.
 These tools include the `git` command line.
    {:tip}

+Proceed to the configuration [common to all operating systems](#common).

 ## Ubuntu Linux
 {: #ubuntu}

 The following sections assume you are running Ubuntu Linux under a user with root privileges.
+Once you're done with the specific sections, proceed to the configuration [common to all operating systems](#common).

 ### {{site.data.keyword.cloud_notm}} CLI
+{: #ubuntu_cli}

 1. Download {{site.data.keyword.cloud_notm}} CLI from https://github.com/IBM-Cloud/ibm-cloud-cli-release/releases/latest.
 1. Verify installation with: